 “I have no doubt that the Japanese will say it’s a research vessel,” Brown said, “but that’s the lie they use for killing whales.”

-The Epoch Times is awaiting response to an inquiry sent to the Japanese government.
+The Epoch Times is waiting for a response to an inquiry sent to the Japanese government.

 An International Fund for Animal Welfare (IFAW) report published last month showed that the Japanese whaling industry is operating at a loss and is highly subsidized by the Japanese government.